-Come to the end of Semaphore Road near the Time Ball on the corner of Semaphore Road and the Esplanade – this is where you will find the Semaphore Middern.
+The Semaphore Middern is located at the western (beach) end of Semaphore Road near the Time Ball on the corner of Semaphore Road and the Esplanade.

 The Semaphore Middern sculpture uses four layers to express the cultural impact of people on the environment.
 The sculpture took 18 months to create.
 The size and complexity of the bronze section was a challenge for Deb to create.

 - The surrounds represent the earth as it was.
 This includes the plants and the soil nearby.

 - The granite rock was sourced from Black Hill quarry and it was a discard.
 Also important to Deb that the rock was re-cycled!

 - Fishing nets, cultural artefacts, seeds and bones represent aspects of cultural communities.

 - Symbols of the growth of Semaphore as a vibrant sea-side community!

 Stop a few moments to look at the fascinating layers of the Middern and share Deb’s thoughts!